jadijadi/lpic1book/content/1092_basic_network_configuration.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-> `lo` is a virtual network adapter and is called _loopback_.
-It ia accessible only from the computer itself.
-It is used when programs want to speak with the computer they are running on it.

-Ethernet networks are called **ethx** or things like **enp0s25**.

-It is possible to use `ifconfig` to change the network configurations, but you should have root access:
+It is also possible to use `ifconfig` to change the network configurations, but you should have root access:

 ```text
 $  sudo ifconfig enp0s25 192.168.42.42